ghsmc/ghsmc/README.md

-# CodeNerve.github.io
+# George's Personal Portfolio
-Terminal based portfolio website for CodeNerve
+A clean, simplistic personal portfolio website to display my projects and passions.